emilianvrd/Maneuvers/Fantasy maneuvers/Types.md

 You increase three different Ability modifiers of your choice by 1.

 ### Greater Versatile Defense
-When you succeed at a Basic Defense Roll you add your proficiency bonus to due to Versatile Defense, it becomes a critical success instead.
+When you succeed at a Defense Roll you add your proficiency bonus to due to Versatile Defense, it becomes a critical success instead.

 #### Skilled
 Your various adventures have granted you new knowledge.
 You become proficient in a Skill of your choice.